FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

   };
 ```

-The

-## Data Display Table

-As you can see above, both the signup pane and the data display (named "admin") are defined
-within template tags.
-The data display table is simply a handlebars table that
-we'll populate with data from the database - meteor likes to live update data -
-that means if you specify your templates in terms of data accessors, when the
-underlying data changes, so will the dom reflect the changes.

-This is a pretty different approach to a typical framework where you have to
-manually specify that a view needs to refresh.
+Data is bound from client-side code to templates through the variable `Template.<name>`.

+This brings us to the client-side code.

 ## Client-side Code

 Because Meteor shares code between the client and the server, both client and server
-code is contained in app.js - you can see that we can add client specific code by
+code is contained in `app.js` - you can see that we can add client specific code by
-testing Meteor.isClient:
+testing `Meteor.isClient`:

 ```javascript
 if (Meteor.isClient) {